Nutrition and Dietetics, M.S. and Public Health, M.P.H. Dual Degree

 Critical course: PUBH 5960 Capstone in Public Health Practice 3

-PUBH 5950: Registration in this class indicates student has completed coursework required to sit for the CPH exam in the spring semester.
+Registration in PUBH 5950 Special Study for Examinations (0 cr) indicates the student has completed coursework required to sit for the CPH exam in the spring semester.

 Apply for Admission